Payroll Tax Credits and Other COVID-19 Payroll-Related Benefits

 - For employers with 100 or less employees, all wages qualify for the credit without regard to whether the employee worked or the employer was in operation.

-The benefit may not be used for wages already receiving benefit under Paid/Sick Family Leave Credit or the Deferral of Employer Social Security Tax.
+The benefit may not be used for wages already receiving benefit under Paid/Sick Family Leave Credit or the Deferral of Employer Social Security Tax, or receiving forgiveness through the Paycheck Protection Program.

 How to apply: